ryogrid/TODO-Fullstack-App-Go-Gin-Postgres-React/README.md

 And serve static files of frontend.

-## Postgres Database
+## Database of backend server

-Postgres is used to store the TODO items by saving rows in as id, item-text, and done boolean condition.
+[SamehadaDB](https://github.com/ryogrid/SamehadaDB) is used in embeded DB form to store the TODO items by saving rows in as id, item-text, and done condition.

 ## React